ziapeltagames/lavender-hack/CORE.md

 * Miss: Miss the target
 * Fumble: Weapon effectiveness degrades one die

+## Saves

+Saves are test which are more reactive.
+They work the same way, but they tend to be driven be the gamemaster or as a result of some other action.
+For instance, if a poisonous beast bites a character, they may have to make a save using their Constitution.
+As usual, an 8+ is successful.
+Weak and strong results may be used to further distinguish results as normal for tests.

 # Procedures

 **Procedures** are sequences of steps used to handle situations that occur in the game, such as exploration or combat.
 Procedures tend to be tactical and turn based in nature.
 There are usually various choices players may make at each step of the procedure, and procedures frequently use specific tests to resolve what happens.